Stephen J. Mackwell: Director of the Lunar and Planetary Institute

 Mackwell returned to the United States in late 2002 as director of the Lunar and Planetary Institute (LPI) in Houston, Texas, a division of the Universities Space Research Association (USRA).
 In addition, Mackwell managed USRA's Houston facility and education programs including the NASA Internships Program and the Air Force Research Laboratory Intern Program.
 In 2016, Louise Prockter became the Director of the LPI, and Mackwell was named as the USRA Corporate Director of Science Programs.

 Mackwell has served on the editorial board of several planetary science journals, including serving as editor-in-chief for the journal Geophysical Research Letters from 2002 to 2004.
 He served on the advisory board for the journal Physics and Chemistry of Minerals from 1996 to 2004.
 Mackwell has participated in the 2013–2022 Planetary Science Decadal Survey Steering Group and Inner Planets Panel.

 Since 2018, he is a member of the Space Studies Board, Division on Engineering and Physical Sciences, of the National Academies of Sciences, Engineering, and Medicine.

-Mackwell has been an adjunct professor in the Department of Earth Science at Rice University in Houston, Texas since 2005, and in the Department of Earth Science at the University of Minnesota since 2021.
+Mackwell has been an adjunct professor in the Department of Earth Science at Rice University in Houston, Texas since 2005, in the Department of Earth Science at the University of Minnesota from 2021 to 2022, and the Department of Geology at the University of Maryland - College Park since 2022.